andrewsolis/cs401/docs/unit03/intro_software_design.rst

 As we add components and complexity, these software design principles will become increasingly important.

-Our goals for COE 332 are to illustrate these design concepts so that you can recognize them and apply them, not just towards the design of distributed systems and/or data analysis, but all kinds of different software.
+Our goals for CS 401 are to illustrate these design concepts so that you can recognize them and apply them, not just towards the design of fully functional website, but all kinds of different software.
-While in this course we'll illustrate these principles in the context of distributed systems, they are broadly applicable to all large software projects.
+While in this course we'll illustrate these principles in the context of website software, they are broadly applicable to all large software projects.